 Have you ever found yourself wondering, “Can I add this to my résumé?”
 Regardless of whether you’re asking because you need to fill in some gaps or because you’re just curious, I have some good news; the answer is almost always yes!
 Your résumé is your very own marketing document; it should reflect your professional experiences in the way you would like others to see them.

-Students who come in to the CCD for résumé critiques often ask whether or not it is appropriate to include certain sections on their résumé.
+Students who come in to the Center for Career Development for résumé critiques often ask whether or not it is appropriate to include certain sections on their résumé.
 Below are some of the sections I am most frequently asked about as well as some additional opportunities you can take advantage of to fill in any gaps on your résumé.
 Each is followed by reasons why you take advantage of them and/or add them to your résumé.

 Whether you’re creating a résumé for the first time or updating one you’ve had for years, thinking about additional information you could add is always a good idea.
-Undergraduate students can visit the CCD between 10:00 am – 5:00 pm during the academic semester for a walk-in résumé critique for feedback on what you already have and/or suggestions on what to do next.
-Graduate students are welcome to call the CCD at (860) 486-3013 to schedule a résumé critique any time during the calendar year.
+Undergraduate students can visit the Center for Career Development between 10:00 am – 5:00 pm during the academic semester for a walk-in résumé critique for feedback on what you already have and/or suggestions on what to do next.
+Graduate students are welcome to call the Center for Career Development at (860) 486-3013 to schedule a résumé critique any time during the calendar year.